TREASURIES-US yields rise as central banks push back on rate cuts

 While higher compared on their close last week, yields declined on Monday after the New York Federal Reserve's Empire Manufacturing survey came much lower than expected.

-The curve comparing two and 10-year yields steepened to minus 18.7 basis points.
+The curve comparing two and 10-year yields steepened to minus 17.8 basis points, the least inverted it has been since early November.
 That part of the Treasury yield curve, when inverted, is generally seen as a sign of an upcoming recession.

-Later on Tuesday, investors will be closely following Federal Reserve Board Governor Christopher Waller's speech on the economic outlook.
-He added fuel to a bond rally in November by foreshadowing the Fed's easing path, should inflation moderate.
-(Reporting by Davide Barbuscia Editing by Nick Zieminski)
+(Reporting by Davide Barbuscia; Editing by Nick Zieminski and Jonathan Oatis)